kudobuilder/kudo/keps/0021-kudo-upgrade.md

 to be in sync with the installed CRDs, as it's writing them directly with the K8s extension API.

 - Do we allow an older KUDO CLI to be used with a newer KUDO installation?
+  - No. We would run into problems with the old KUDO CLI silently removing new fields from the CRDs

 #### Proposal for update process
 User has to download newest KUDO version, either manually or via `brew` or other means.